What makes Frieze New York different from other art fairs?

 What is the Reading Room?

 A space introduced in 2016, the Reading Room, offers visitors the opportunity to browse and buy a curated selection of the world’s best arts publications, and attend an exciting daily schedule of events.

 What is the Frieze Artist Award?

 What is Frieze Talks?

 Frieze Talks are a daily program of keynote lectures, panel debates and discussions featuring leading writers and artists.

 Does Frieze produce any publications to accompany the fair?

 Launched at Frieze New York in 2016, Frieze Week magazine celebrates the richness of the fair as well as the simultaneous surge of cultural events that take place across the city.
-The magazine is available for purchase online, in advance of the fair; with a ticket to Frieze New York; and at the fair.
+The magazine is available for free at the fair.